cswartzvi/hamilton/docs/concepts/best-practices/code-organization.rst

 Code Organization
 =================

-Hamilton will force you to organize your code!
+Apache Hamilton will force you to organize your code!
 Here's some tips.

-Hamilton forces you to put your code into modules that are distinct from where you run your code.
+Apache Hamilton forces you to put your code into modules that are distinct from where you run your code.

 You'll soon find that a single python module does not make sense, and so you'll organically start to (very likely) put like functions with like functions, i.e. thus creating domain specific modules --> `use this to your development